The Best Unflavored Whey Protein Powder

 Sugar (Sucrose) -

 Also known as your standard "table" sugar or granulated sugar, refined sugar is sucrose, which is extracted from sugarcane and processed to remove residual molasses resulting in refined white sugar.
-Sucrose is considered disaccharide made up of glucose and fructose.
+Sucrose is considered a disaccharide made up of glucose and fructose.
 Sucrose is similar to honey, brown sugar, and maple syrup in that it is composed of glucose and fructose in varying amounts.
 Sucrose provides approximately 4 Calories per gram in terms of energy value; however, it does contain significant amounts of vitamins or minerals.
 The empty calories associated with sucrose have led many to consider other natural sweetener options with more to offer in terms of nutritional value.

 Raw Honey -